40+ Data Science Interview Questions From Top Companies

 Link to the question: https://platform.stratascratch.com/technical/2044-spike-in-uploads

 As you can see, you don’t have to be an avid user of every product possible.
-But you should at least make yourself familiar with the products the company offers.
+However, you should at least become familiar with the products the company offers.
 That is especially important if you apply for some product-specific positions.
 It’s also helpful to know different types of product interview questions in detail.

 Conclusion

 In preparing for a data science job interview, there’s a vast range of question types you should cover.
-Two main types are coding and non-coding data science interview questions.
+The three are coding, modeling & ML, and non-coding data science interview questions.

 While the coding questions are the most common, coding is not the only skill you need to have.
 That’s why the non-coding questions are equally important.
-Their purpose is to show your statistics, modeling, and system design skills, along with product knowledge, problem-solving, and other technical skills.
+Their purpose is to test your statistical, modeling, and system design skills, as well as your product knowledge, problem-solving abilities, and other technical skills.

 Become a data expert.
 Subscribe to our newsletter.